denoland/kv_api/README.md

 <!-- deno-fmt-ignore-file -->

+> **NOTE:** This module is still under active development, and not suitable for production use.

 # Deno KV REST API

-> **NOTE:** This module is still under active development, and not suitable for production use.

 This module provides utilities to attach a flexible RESTful API to a [Deno KV](https://deno.com/kv) data store.
+This API makes it possible to connect other applications to your KV store in any environment that can make HTTP requests.

 ## Usage with Fresh